usnistgov/oscal-xproc3/README.md

 See [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md) for more.

 XProc 3.0 aims to be platform- and application-independent, so one use of this project will be to test and assess portability across environments supporting XProc.

+## Acknowledgements

+With the authors of Morgana and Saxon, the many contributors to the XProc and XML stacks underlying this functionality are owed thanks and acknowledgement.
+These include Norman Walsh and the developers of XProc versions 1.0 and 3.0; developers of embedded commodity parsers and processers such as Java Xerces and Apache FOP; and all developers of XML, XSLT, and XQuery especially open-source.

 [repo-issues]: https://github.com/usnistgov/oscal-xproc3/issues
 [metaschema]: https://pages.nist.gov/metaschema